mlr3mbo: Bayesian Optimization in R: General Structure of mlr3mbo

 Finally, \texttt{OptimizerMbo} can be used to assemble the building blocks described above into a single object for optimization, which is likely what most applied users want, and the MBO optimizer can be constructed via the sugar function \texttt{opt()}:

 \texttt{OptimizerMbo} (or \texttt{opt("mbo")}) can also be called without any arguments to use the default configuration.
 This configuration is adapted to the search space and codomain and is a good starting point for most tasks.
-The default loop function for single-crit optimization is \texttt{bayesopt\_ego()} and for multi-crit optimization it is \texttt{bayesopt\_smsego()}.
-For more details on the default configurations, see Section \nameref{sec:mlr3mbo-configuration}.
+The default loop function for single-objective optimization is \texttt{bayesopt\_ego()} and for multi-objective optimization it is \texttt{bayesopt\_smsego()}.
+For more details on the default configurations, see Section~\nameref{sec:mlr3mbo-configuration}.

 Using these defaults, our example optimization can be implemented much more succinctly: